Topological Insulators Quantum Mechanics: Conclusions

-The analysis of topological insulators in the context of quantum mechanics (and eventually quantum field theory) is an interesting possibility that can contribute new ideas in physics beyond the condensed matter physics.
-In this paper we have proposed a route on how to proceed.
+The analysis of topological insulators in the context of quantum mechanics (and eventually quantum field theory) is an {{exciting}} possibility that can contribute {{to new physics ideas}} beyond condensed matter physics.
+In this paper, we have proposed a route on how to proceed.

-The first conclusion that follows from our approach is that the need to include a spin-orbit term does not depend on the energy scale as can be seen using supersymmetry {\it a l\'a} spin-orbit, and therefore, a connection between supersymmetry and topology is a consequence that emerges and will require a more rigorous analysis in other applications.
-The second conclusion is that these results open the possibility that other quantum mechanical systems could be analyzed from this perspective and their implications in noncommutative quantum mechanics and integrable quantum systems seem to be possible .
+The first conclusion from our approach is that the need to include a spin-orbit term does not depend on the energy scale, as can be seen, using supersymmetry {\it a l\'a} spin-orbit.
+Therefore, the connection between supersymmetry and topology is {\it an emergent} consequence, and it will certainly require a more rigorous analysis for other applications.
+The second conclusion is that these results open the possibility of analyzing other quantum mechanical systems from this perspective and their implications in noncommutative quantum mechanics and integrable quantum systems seem feasible.

-Finally, the problem of extending the current approach to relativistic systems and variations around the Dirac like oscillator \cite{moshinsky} is a matter of current research.
+Finally, we consider the extensions to relativistic problems and outline the approach for both cases, which seem promising to apply, particularly in dark matter physics.